atl2600/atl2600.github.io/index.md

 the loop, and enables you to communicate with the other 2600 folks: http://se2600.org/mailman/listinfo/404

+The most-used chat mechanism between meetings is the Atlanta CyberSecurity Engineers discord server.
+An invite is available at https://discord.gg/SCvAgvA

-You can also reach us on the Freenode IRC network, [#atl2600](https://webchat.freenode.net/?channels=%23atl2600)
+You can also reach us on the Freenode IRC network, [#atl2600](https://webchat.freenode.net/?channels=%23atl2600) If you are interested in chatting on IRC, make sure you say hi, then idle for a couple days, this is very low traffic

-We're trying something new this month and will be running a tiny version of Defcon's Data Duplication village: https://dcddv.org Bring a empty usb drive, 32GB or bigger if you'd like a copy of what we have to offer this month.
-There's con videos, VMs, zines, and it's boots into the latest Kali Linux.
-Checksum([MD5SUMS](datadup/2019-04/MD5SUMS.txt.asc))([SHA1SUMS](datadup/2019-04/SHA1SUMS.txt.asc)) files available to build trust in the content.
+There is often a mini-ctf called NetKotH, so bring a machine with Kali installed, and try to get your handle on the scoreboard.
+If you want a buddy don't be afraid to ask, the only things we byte are chips!

 Friends
 -------